wonambi-python/wonambi/docs/source/gui/analysis.rst

 Select the desired group from the drop-down menu, and select the channel(s).
 Select several channels by holding down the ``Ctrl`` key.

 Under ``Stage(s)``, select in which stage or stages to find spindles (``Ctrl`` + click to pick more than one).
-If no stage is selected, detection will be performed over the entire signal.
+If no stage is selected, detection will be performed over the entire record.

 If you selected several channels, you may choose to merge spindles detected in close proximity across channels with ``Merge events across channels``.
 When selected, spindles on different channels that are separated by less than a certain delay will be merged onto the channel with the earliest onset spindle.
 The delay is set with ``Minimum interval``, at the bottom of the dialog.
-If `Minimum interval`` is set to zero, then only overlapping spindles will be merged.
+If ``Minimum interval`` is set to zero, then only overlapping spindles will be merged.

 *General parameters*